Optimizing Your Development Environment for Maximum Productivity

 Take Regular Breaks

-Using tools like the Pomodoro Technique encourages regular breaks to rest your eyes and mind, preventing burnout and maintaining consistent productivity throughout the day.
+Using methods such as the Pomodoro Technique encourages regular breaks to rest your eyes and mind, preventing burnout and maintaining consistent productivity throughout the day.

 Reading more: